Mass-feeding of jet-launching white dwarfs in grazing and common envelope evolution

 There are common processes of jets powering transient events (ILOTs, including luminous red novae) and the shaping of PNe (e.g., \citealt{SokerKashi2012, Soker2018Galax}).
 The morphologies of spatially resolved ILOTs show bipolar morphologies that only jets can explain without difficulties; the list of bipolar luminous red novae includes V4332~Sgr \citep{Kaminskietal2018V4332}, Nova~1670 (\citealt{Sharaetal1985, Kaminskietal2020Nova1670, Kaminskietal2021CKVul, Kaminski2024}), and V838 Mon (\citealt{Chesneauetal2014, Kaminskietal2021V838Mon, Mobeenetal2021,Mobeenetal2024, Mobeenetal2025}).
 Also, jets are much more efficient in converting kinetic energy to radiation in ILOTs, like luminous red novae, than equatorial mass loss or merger without jets (e.g., \citealt{Soker2024Galax}).
 If the accretion process I propose works, a WD can perform the GEE and form jet-powered ILOTs.
 I argue that most energetic ILOTs, including luminous red novae, are powered by jets, including those ILOTs that studies attribute to CEE or the onset of a CEE (e.g., \citealt{Karambelkaretal2025} for a recent event).
-Namely, I claim that the launching of energetic jets accompanies the onset of the CEE of the GEE.
+Namely, I claim that the launching of energetic jets accompanies the onset of the CEE or the GEE.